AgenticRecTune: Multi-Agent with Self-Evolving Skillhub for Recommendation System Optimization: Introduction

-System-level configuration optimization is crucial for recommendation systems.
-It integrates the outputs from various model heads to derive final rankings at each stage.
+System-level configurations optimization is crucial for recommender systems.
+They integrate the outputs from various model heads to derive final rankings at each stage.
 For instance, ranking models often generate multiple scores per candidate and these are synthesized via complex weighted strategies during value fusion.
 In this context, the fusion weights serve as the primary system-level configurations that determine overall performance.
+In addition, in the pre-ranking stage, they also adjusts scores to meet business requirements.
 Any structural modification to the underlying models, including a change in feature engineering or a shift in model architecture, invalidates previous settings and necessitates a global recalibration of system-level parameters.
 However, the inherent complexity of these systems makes finding the optimal configurations both vital and highly challenging.
 Although individual models are optimized using differentiable loss functions, the overarching system is sparse and non-differentiable.
 Consequently, an alignment gap emerges between the proxy metrics used during training and the system's north star metrics.
-Specifically, we identify three \textbf{primary challenges} in this optimization process: \begin{itemize} \item \textbf{Scalability Limitations}.
+Specifically, we identify three \textbf{primary challenges} in this optimization process:

+\begin{itemize} \item \textbf{Scalability Limitations}.
 Each change in system requires a new set of optimal configurations.
-The vast optimization space and multi-dimensional dependencies demand repeated manual tuning, expensive grid searches or exhaustive data-driven learning.
-Consequently, this human-driven workflow creates a scalability gap that hinders fast-paced deployment.
+The vast optimization space and multi-dimensional dependencies demand expensive grid searches, exhaustive data-driven learning or repeated manual tuning.
+Consequently, this heavy workflow creates a scalability gap that hinders fast-paced deployment.

 \item \textbf{Contextual Fragmentation}.
 The system involves multiple specialized models in different stages, each operating within a distinct context and optimizing for different local targets.
 Understand the overall system and tuning individual components demand highly specialized domain expertise and substantial engineering experience.